 42. What is Oauth?

-Ans: Oauth is open-source authentication used to access third party apps in Sharepoint site.
+Ans: Oauth is open-source authentication used to access third-party apps on the Sharepoint site.
 Third-party apps use the access tokens to fetch data from the SharePoint server for that user.

 43. What is the difference between backup/restore and export/import?